-Hormone imbalances frequently cause nausea in women.
+Hormone imbalances may cause nausea in women.
 Denniston says, "Often there's an imbalance of estrogen, progesterone, cortisol or insulin which can result in nausea."

 During early pregnancy, women's bodies are flooded with human chorionic gonadotropin (HCG) hormone, which is highly correlated with nausea.
-According to the American Pregnancy Association, more than 50 percent of pregnant women suffer from nausea.
+According to Cleveland Clinic, more than 70 percent of pregnant women suffer from nausea.

 You Have Endometriosis